 Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
 There is a wood-burning stove located in the living room.

 Internal decorations Visually inspected.
 The ceilings and walls are painted and papered.
 The internal joinery is painted.
-The kitchen is finished with tiles and the shower room is finished with wet-wall panels.
+The kitchen is finished with wet-wall panels and the bathroom is finished with tiles.

 Cellars None. --------- -------